it3049c-fall22-henderson/js-and-dom-exercises-ColinMaxwell2001/README.md

 ## Self-Evaluation:
-(You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment: 15
+(You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment: 14

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
 I was able to get all of the unit tests passing except for the word Counter.
 I was unable to figure out how to manipulate the text within the div id="stat" by using the DOM.
 This assignment did prepare me very well for the rock paper scissors assignment.
+From the start I was also unable to run my web page and I couldn't figure out why.
+Luckily, I managed to complete all of the unit tests aside from the word counter without having to run it on a browser.

 ### How long it took you to finish this?
 5 hours